glouw/ctl/README.md

 CTL is a header only, type safe, template library for C99.

-## Motivation

-The purpose of the CTL is to back port useful C++ templates to C99 to make maximum use of C99's fast compile times.
+The purpose of the CTL is to back port useful C++ template containers to C99 to make maximum use of C99's portability and fast compile times.

 ## Running Tests